 Decreasing the cost of software documentation

-To decrease documentation costs without decreasing the quality of the documentation, do the following things:
+To decrease documentation costs without decreasing the quality of the documentation, do these things:

 - Specify which modules of the software are complete and which modules are not complete.
-Your technical writers can work on the completed modules.
-(Producing documentation that will change before the product comes to the market is a waste of time).
+The technical writers can work on the completed modules.
+(Creating documentation that will change before the product comes to the market is a waste of time).

-- Do not repeatedly change the user interface or the functionality of the software.
+- Do not frequently change the user interface or the functions of the software.

 - Do not ask for changes late in the documentation life cycle, because a small change can result in much added work.